What are salmonella infections?

 - Nausea or vomiting

 The symptoms of salmonella infections may look like other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 How are salmonella infections diagnosed?